erik78se/openssl-selfsigned-certgen/README.md

 # openssl-selfsigned-certgen
 Create openssl self signed certs

-## Edit cert_ext.cnf.template
-Customize your cert by editing the template config file for openssl. [cert_ext.cnf.template](cert_ext.cnf.template)

-## Run
-    ./create-ssl-cert.sh -cn test.example.com

 ## Overview
-The script generates a openssl certificate and a fullchain.pem certificate.
+The script [create-ssl-cert.sh](create-ssl-cert.sh) generates a openssl certificate and a fullchain.pem certificate.
 (The fullchain.pem is basically the concatenation of the cert + key)

 The certificates are placed in a certs folder like this: